 You’ve bought cocktail sauce to go with a seafood dish you wanted to try out.
 Now, a couple of weeks later, it still sits in the fridge.
 Does cocktail sauce go bad?

-Or maybe you’ve found an old bottle of Heinz cocktail sauce that’s past the date on the label while cleaning and organizing your pantry.
-It’s a month or two past its date, but you suspect it might still be okay to use.
-Should you discard or give it a try?
+Or maybe you’ve found an old bottle of Heinz cocktail sauce that’s past the date on the label while organizing your pantry.
+It’s a month or two past the printed date, but you suspect it might still be okay to use.
+Should you discard it or give it a try?

 How To Store Cocktail Sauce

-Cocktail sauce is usually a combination of other sauces, such as ketchup, horseradish, Tabasco, or Worcestershire (WIKI).
+Cocktail sauce is usually a combination of other sauces, such as ketchup, horseradish, Tabasco, or Worcestershire.
 That mix is often accompanied by lemon juice or garlic for extra flavor.
-With such a setup, one doesn’t need a degree in food technology to figure out how to store it.
+With such a setup, you don’t need a degree in food technology to figure out how to store it.

-Once you open the bottle, there are two options: refrigeration and room temperature storage.
-The first is a much better option for preserving quality for longer (FK).
+Once you open the bottle, there are two options: refrigeration and room-temperature storage.
+The first is a much better option for preserving quality for longer.
 The latter only makes sense if you know you’ll finish the bottle shortly.
-No matter which option you go with, remember to keep the bottle sealed tightly.

-Should cocktail sauce be refrigerated after opening?
-Yes, if you care about the quality, and don’t plan on finishing it within a week or two.
+In other words, you should refrigerate leftover cocktail sauce if you care about its quality or if you don’t plan on finishing it within a week or two.